- Solicitors For Business

 How JMW Can Help

-Our solicitors are experts at dealing with caesarean section claims and have an excellent success rate.
+Our solicitors are experts at dealing with caesarean section claims and have an excellent success rate when it comes to delivering compensation for clients who have been affected by clinical negligence.
 The team is viewed as one of the finest in this specialist area and has been able to secure large compensation settlements for many parents across the UK.

 Members of our clinical negligence team are on the Action against Medical accidents (AvMA) solicitors panel, as well as the Law Society’s specialist panel of medical negligence solicitors.

 There are a number of ways that medical staff overseeing a C-section can fail in their duty to keep the mother and baby from harm.
 Common causes of injury to both the mother and child include: